Learn More About One of the Most Iconic Four-Star Hotels in Chicago

-In 1928, the construction of the "The Magnificent Mile” ushered in a new age of Chicago luxury that would give rise to The Whitehall.
-One of the first luxury high-rises in the city, the building that sat on Delaware Place would become one of the five great hotels of Chicago.
-The Whitehall’s prestigious location and stunning scenery helped the site attract high-profile clientele, not to mention luxuries like the fine restaurant on the lobby floor.
+In 1928, the construction of the "The Magnificent Mile” ushered in a new age of Chicago luxury that gave rise to The Whitehall Hotel.
+One of the first luxury high-rises in the city, the building on Delaware Place became one of the five great hotels of Chicago.
+The Whitehall’s prestigious location and stunning scenery helped the site attract high-profile clientele, offering luxuries like a fine restaurant on the lobby floor.
 Legend has it that The Whitehall Club was either the first or the second restaurant to serve alcoholic beverages after the repeal of Prohibition in 1932.

-Although the Great Depression meant the loss of many of the building’s residents, it saw a modern change in the mid-1950s when new owners Sidney and William Keller adapted it into a hotel called The Whitehall, which featured guest rooms with built-in kitchens.
-In 1972, the building was purchased from the Kellers by Lex Service Group, Ltd., and received a two-year, multimillion-dollar renovation that created an elegant, small European-style hotel reminiscent of England's luxurious and charming hotels.
-The Whitehall Hotel re-opened to the public in 1974 with a gala dinner.
-The Whitehall’s second major renovation took place in 1992, and re-opened on November 11, 1994.
-During the grand reopening in 1995, March 24th was proclaimed “The Whitehall Day” in the State of Illinois by the Honorable Jim Edgar, Governor.
-The most recent renovation has consolidated The Whitehall's place as an iconic historic hotel in Chicago.
-The Whitehall earned the recognition of Fortune Magazine when it was named “one of the eight great small hotels in the United States,” and Travel & Leisure commended the historic Streeterville hotel as “one of Chicago’s five great hotels."
+Although the Great Depression meant the loss of many of the building’s residents, a modern change came in the mid-1950s when new owners Sidney and William Keller adapted it into a hotel called The Whitehall which featured guest rooms with built-in kitchens.
+In 1972 the building was purchased by Lex Service Group, Ltd., and received a two-year, multimillion-dollar renovation that created an elegant, small, European-style boutique hotel reminiscent of England's luxurious and charming accommodations, and the Whitehall Hotel reopened in 1974 with a gala dinner.
+A second major renovation took place in 1992, reopening on November 11, 1994.
+During the grand reopening of 1995, March 24th was proclaimed “The Whitehall Day” in the State of Illinois by the Honorable Jim Edgar, Governor.
+The most recent renovation has consolidated The Whitehall's place as an iconic, historic hotel in Chicago, and earned Fortune Magazine’s recognition as “one of the eight great small hotels in the United States,” while Travel & Leisure commended the historic hotel as “one of Chicago’s five great hotels."